-What Is Upper Pole Fullness?
+07 Aug What Is Upper Pole Fullness?

-Solutions for Uplifted Breasts
+Options for Uplifted Breasts

 When you look at your breasts in the mirror, what do you see?
 For some, the upper part of the breast may seem less full or flat compared to the lower part, which is more rounded.
-This upper part, from the nipple upwards, is what is referred to as the “upper pole.”
+This upper part, (from the nipple upwards), is what is referred to as the “upper pole.”
 When it has a fuller look, it’s known as “upper pole fullness.”
 Upper pole fullness is a term widely used in the aesthetic and plastic surgery fields.
 It refers to the degree of roundness or fullness in the upper half of the breasts.
-It’s not about the size or shape of your breasts, but rather about how they appear, especially in relation to the lower half, which is usually naturally fuller due to gravity.
+It’s not about the size or shape of your breasts, but rather about how they appear, especially in relation to the lower half, which is usually fuller due to gravity.

 Factors Affecting Upper Pole Fullness